Technology-Notes/zacmanchester-kicksat-wiki/Radio-Info.md

 * **Bit Rate:** 1200 bps
 * **Packet Format:** AX.25

 The KickSat beacon radio will transmit telemetry packets with information like battery charge state, temperature, and Sprite deployment status.
-Standard Ham radio equipment and software can be used to receive and decode the beacon packets.
+Standard Ham radio equipment and software can be used to receive and decode the beacon packets, e.g. the fantastic [GQRX](http://gqrx.dk/).

 ### Sprites: